Radialsum/config/README.md

 It was triggered by the quest to find *perceptually equidistant colors* or *perceptually-distinct colors*.
-However, the currently used colors do not necessarily fit either requirements though!
+However, the currently used colors do not necessarily fit either criteria though!

 The colors are mostly influenced by the C/C++ syntax highlighting, and therefore it is deliberate that the `Comment` is somewhat darker and `Macro`